BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 But first, why is Bratislava a unique city?

 Bratislava is unique city due to its unusual geography, quirky landmarks, and rich multicultural heritage.
-Bratislava is also the only capital city in the world that borders two countries – Austria and also Hungary.
-It is one of the smallest European capitals and also one of Europe’s youngest capital cities.
+It’s also the only capital city in the world that borders two countries – Austria and also Hungary.
+Also, Bratislava is one of the smallest European capitals and also one of Europe’s youngest capital cities.

 what to do in Bratislava

-Bratislava is compact, and you can visit many of its attractions in a short amount of time.
+Slovakia’s capital is compact, allowing you to explore many of its attractions in a short amount of time.

 FUN FACT: